ifty54/ifty54/README.md

+<h2>Hey There!
+Myself </h2>

 ![Al-Amin ifty](https://github.com/ifty54/ifty54/assets/31790027/88b06667-8d3d-4a1b-a530-d439078bb712)

-Hello!
-I'm passionate about Machine Learning & Deep Learning, and I'm on a journey toward pursuing a PhD!
+passionate about Machine Learning & Deep Learning, and I'm on a journey toward pursuing a PhD!

 ![Al-Amin ifty (1)](https://github.com/ifty54/ifty54/assets/31790027/a483ec55-a036-4374-9376-4a64a3a21593)